 INSTANT TEA CRYSTALS

 Recently we've been noticing a new tea product gain popularity - premium instant tea crystals.
-While we are used to steeping either loose leaf tea or tea sachets/bags in hot water and then removing the tea, tea crystals eliminate the step of waiting for the tea to brew, since the crystals have already been steeped!
-You simply pour a packet of tea crystals into hot or cold water and they supposedly create the perfect cup of tea, instantly.
-While it takes away the traditional element of actually steeping tea, this is a great option for people who live an on-the-go lifestyle and like to get their daily dose of tea in any situation.
+While we are used to steeping either loose leaf tea or tea bags/sachets in hot water and then removing the tea, tea crystals eliminate the step of waiting for the tea to brew, since the crystals have already been steeped!
+You simply pour a packet of tea crystals into hot or cold water and they supposedly create the perfect cup of tea brewed instantly.
+While it takes away the traditional element of actually steeping tea, this is a great option for tea lovers who live an on-the-go lifestyle and like to get their daily dose of tea in any situation.
 Check out Pique and Cusa for a variety of organic instant tea options!

 But we want to know...what are your preferences?
 If you don't currently have any, what are your thoughts?
-Let us know in the comments below, learn how to steep your tea, or click the button below to create a free tea profile and stay up to date on new tea lessons, learn about fun tea recipes, and gain access to special brand offers + giveaways.
+Let us know in the comments below, learn how to steep your tea, or create a free tea profile below and stay up to date on new tea lessons, learn about fun tea recipes, and gain access to special brand offers + giveaways.